Saturday, February 3, 2024

 A pair of Scarlett Macaw parrots.

 The sin of psittacism differs from that of tautology or plagiarism.
 Tautology is the use of extraneous words needlessly to repeat an idea (eg “completely, totally and utterly beyond my comprehension and understanding”) or the use of words which impart no additional force or clarity (eg “female schoolgirl” (although perhaps now the modifier may be a good idea)).
 Plagiarism (examples of which are littered throughout this blog), is an act or instance of using or closely imitating the text (and text can be melody, image and such) or ideas of another without attribution or authorization, the worst cases of which being those where there’s a representation (overtly or by implication) the material is original.
-That latter part applies not to this blog, written as it is by someone who has never in their life has an original thought.
-Although controversial even when blatant or obvious (eg Joe Biden (b 1942; US president since 2021) “borrowing” parts of a speech from Neil Kinnock (b 1942; Leader of the UK Labour Party from 1983-1992)), in academia there genuinely are gray areas.
+That latter part applies not to this blog, written as it is by someone who has never in their life had an original thought.
+Although controversial even when blatant or obvious (eg Joe Biden (b 1942; US president since 2021) “borrowing” parts of a speech from Neil Kinnock (b 1942; Leader of the UK Labour Party from 1983-1992)) in academia, genuinely there are grey areas.
 Does rephrasing a paragraph or two to re-express things already well-known constitute plagiarism or is it merely a review of what’s out there?
 One would expect a president of Harvard University to be able to explain the concept but not all are convinced of that.
-The act can also be blatant but if what’s reproduced is so well-known as to be notorious (eg William Shakespeare's (1564–1616) “to be or not to be” fragment from Hamlet (1603)), there’s never going to be a suggestion it was plagiarised.
+The act can also be blatant but if what’s reproduced is so well-known as to be notorious (eg William Shakespeare's (1564–1616) “to be, or not to be” fragment from Hamlet (1603)), there’s never going to be a suggestion it was plagiarised.

 What’s alleged to be our increasingly psittacistic world may in part be technologically deterministic.
 There was a time when every printed word was precious because there was a cost to printing every letter and verbosity does seem to increase as costs fall; compare the punchy brevity of an old telegram when every letter came at a cost with the profligacy of E-mail messages.
 The trend towards increasing volumes of text, apparent already in the post-war years, accelerated exponentially as soon as distribution became disconnected from physically printed paper.
 Impressionistically, the psittacistic does seem now more prevalent but the volumes of all text and many tendencies have increased so much we may be deceived by our own prejudices.